the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-conferences.md

 - Identify speakers and sessions for the event from the selected abstracts for the talks and community voted sessions.
 - Create a well-balanced agenda that covers the intended theme of the event.
-- If the session is supposed to run in parallel, create an agenda based on the session topic/theme.
+- If the sessions are supposed to run in parallel, create an agenda based on the session topic/theme.
 - In addition to the talks, have plenty of slots for breakout discussions, short workshops and other opportunities to exchange skills.
-- Provide new and interesting topics that are not selected for long talks an opportunity to present their idea in short or lightning talks
+- Provide new and interesting topics that are not selected for long talks as an opportunity to present their idea in short or lightning talks.
-- Instead of having a live lightning talk and poster presentation, invite submission of the pre-recorded lightning talks and talks on posters that can be assembled in a gallery (for example, a YouTube playlist) that can be accessed by everyone
+- Instead of having a live lightning talk and poster presentation, invite submission of pre-recorded lightning talks and talks on posters that can be assembled in a gallery (for example, a YouTube playlist) that can be accessed by everyone.
-  - For poster sessions, create a gallery of posters online that can be browsed easily
+  - For poster sessions, create a gallery of posters online that can be browsed easily.
-    * Use [F1000 Research](https://f1000research.com/posters/8-400), [Zenodo](https://zenodo.org/), [Figshare](https://figshare.com/) and [Open Science Framework (OSF)](osf.io/meetings) that assigns a DOI to each submission and allows browsable collections.
+    * Use [F1000 Research](https://f1000research.com/posters/8-400), [Zenodo](https://zenodo.org/), [Figshare](https://figshare.com/) or [Open Science Framework (OSF)](osf.io/meetings) to ensure that a DOI is assigned to each submission and allows browsable collections.
       Other options are Flicker, Unsplash and Google photos.
-    * Share link of each poster with their online video in the shared document
+    * Share link of each poster with their online video in the shared document.
-  - Decide the length of these talks (recommended length is 1.5-2 minutes)
+  - Decide the length of these talks (recommended length is 1.5-2 minutes),
-  - Create a designated slot in the program to ensure that people take time to check out these talks and posters
+  - Create a designated slot in the program to ensure that people take time to check out these talks and posters.
-- Invite poster submission and create a browsable gallery (for example on F1000 research or Zenodo)
-  - Create a designated slot in the program to ensure that people take time to check out these posters and interact with the poster presenters
-- Share program and agenda with everyone (via the website) on time
+- Share program and agenda with everyone (via the website) on time.
-- Make sure that your online program is kept up to date
+- Make sure that your online program is kept up to date.
-- Invite volunteers from the community to chair sessions
+- Invite volunteers from the community to chair sessions.
-- Share speaker's and session guidelines with the selected participants
+- Share speaker's and session guidelines with the selected participants.
-- Share the chair's guidelines and protocols with the selected participants
+- Share the chair's guidelines and protocols with the selected participants.
-- Treat social events in your program as seriously as any other session; discuss this with the organising committee and agree on social events that are good fits for your community
+- Treat social events in your program as seriously as any other session; discuss this with the organising committee and agree on social events that are good fits for your community.
-  - Confirm leaders for these social activities
+  - Confirm leaders for these social activities.
-- Create shared documents for all the selected talks, sessions and social events to be shared with the participants
+- Create shared documents for all the selected talks, sessions and social events to be shared with the participants.
-  - Save all the shared documents in one location (or create a common location with their link) so all the participants can browse them during and after the event
+  - Save all the shared documents in one location (or create a common location with their link) so all the participants can browse them during and after the event.

 ### Documents and tools for participants

 ***Relevant for all phases***

-- Establish a dedicated location for all the shared documents for different sessions with participants that they can access and edit online during the event
+- Establish a dedicated location for all the shared documents for different sessions with participants so that they can access and edit online during the event.
-  - Use a standard template that can similar for all the sessions with minor adaption
+  - Use a standard template that can be similar for all the sessions with minor adaption.
-- If using a tool that is available only upon subscription, make sure that all the participants have access
+- If using a tool that is available only upon subscription, make sure that all the participants have access.
-- Share a how-to guide to ensure that everyone knows how to use the tool
+- Share a how-to guide to ensure that everyone knows how to use the tool.
-- If possible, offer help with installation and testing of the tool
+- If possible, offer help with installation and testing of the tool.
-- Remind everyone to arrange a microphone or headsets
+- Remind everyone to arrange a microphone or headsets.
-  - If possible, provide a grant to buy necessary equipment such as headphones, webcams, and/or high-speed internet
+  - If possible, provide a grant to buy necessary equipment such as headphones, webcams, and/or high-speed internet.
-- Share the participation guidelines, code of conduct and contact information of people who can help with any issues regarding the meeting
+- Share the participation guidelines, code of conduct and contact information of people who can help with any issues regarding the meeting.
-- Send a reminder with the links to the document(s) and other important resources to all the participants a week and a day in advance
+- Send a reminder with the links to the document(s) and other important resources to all the participants a week and a day in advance.
-- Create slides or presentations that might be needed from organisers side (welcome, wrap up)
+- Create slides or presentations that might be needed from the organisers side (welcome, wrap up).

 ### Organise a pre-event community call
-*Often referred by different names such as installation party, coffee-hours or set-up test fest*
+*Often referred to by different names such as installation party, coffee-hours or set-up test fest*

 ***Later-phase***

-- Organise a pre-event call for the organising committee to cross-check if all the materials for the event are sorted and have been made available to everyone
+- Organise a pre-event call for the organising committee to cross-check if all the materials for the event are sorted and have been made available to everyone.
-- Arrange a conference call(s) with volunteers, speakers, session leads and chairs to communicate the guidelines and discuss their responsibilities during the event
+- Arrange a conference call(s) with volunteers, speakers, session leads and chairs to communicate the guidelines and discuss their responsibilities during the event.
-- Create a collaborative document to collect questions from participants and document answers and share it with those who can't attend the call
+- Create a collaborative document to collect questions from participants, document answers and share it with those who can't attend the call.
-- Arrange a separate conference call(s) with the participants to answer their questions related to the event and also use collaborative notes to share the main discussion points
+- Arrange a separate conference call(s) with the participants to answer their questions related to the event and also use collaborative notes to share the main discussion points.
-- Test the technical infrastructure with everyone and help set up any software that is needed during the event
+- Test the technical infrastructure with everyone and help set up any software that is needed during the event.
-- Share important contact details (committee chairs, code of conduct contact person) with everyone
+- Share important contact details (committee chairs, code of conduct contact person) with everyone.
-- Keep this meeting informal and have as many helpers as possible who can help individuals in breakout rooms
+- Keep this meeting informal and have as many helpers as possible who can help individuals in breakout rooms.

 ### Storing and sharing information with the participants

 ***Later-phase***

-- Use a common, and if possible, single resource management system (like GitHub, Google Drive, website) that is easily searchable for sharing **information with the participants**
+- Use a common, and if possible, single resource management system (like GitHub, Google Drive, or a website) that is easily searchable for sharing **information with the participants**.
-- Create a single page summary for the participants of the available resources with their links
+- Create a single page summary for the participants of the available resources with their links.
-- Clearly communicate where and how participants can access information and documents
+- Clearly communicate where and how participants can access information and documents.
-- If not using a free platform, provide access to the participants
+- If not using a free platform, provide access to the participants.
-  - This can be communicated in the registration confirmation email and the pre-event community call
+  - This can be communicated in the registration confirmation email and the pre-event community call.
-- Send out short emails with updates and reminders that point the participants to these resources (as people tend to look for all the information right before the event)
+- Send out short emails with updates and reminders that point the participants to these resources (as people tend to look for all the information right before the event).

 ### Branding and promotional materials

 ***Relevant for all phases***

-- Use the organisation logo for promoting this event only if agreed by the organisation leadership, otherwise invite logo designs from the community
+- Use the organisation logo for promoting this event only if agreed by the organisation leadership, otherwise invite logo designs from the community.
-- Use social media to engage with the community
+- Use social media to engage with the community.
-  - Reach out to them as frequently as possible during the decision making
+  - Reach out to them as frequently as possible during the decision making.
-- Use online store to sell swag to allow people to buy them before or during the event
+- Use online store to sell swag to allow people to buy them before or during the event.
-  - If the overall budget is low, this can be used for inviting small donations from the community
+  - If the overall budget is low, this can be used for inviting small donations from the community.
-  - If you have sufficient budget, send these to your organising committees before the event, and to the speakers and volunteers after the event as a *thank you* gift
+  - If you have sufficient budget, send these to your organising committees before the event, and to the speakers and volunteers after the event as a *thank you* gift.
-- Design online posters and flyers to share with your community members who can help you promote the event in their networks
+- Design online posters and flyers to share with your community members who can help you promote the event in their networks.

 ### Designated venues for participation

 *If there are physical office locations, or co-working spaces accessible for most members*

-- Reserve conference room(s) (or similar venues) with high-speed internet
+- Reserve conference room(s) (or similar venues) with high-speed internet.
-- Share details on how members can access this venue
+- Share details on how members can access this venue.
-- When possible, use individual cameras to simulate remote participation so that others joining remotely don't feel left out
+- When possible, use individual cameras to simulate remote participation so that others joining remotely don't feel left out.
-- If the reserved location has a webcam and microphone, check that they work properly
+- If the reserved location has a webcam and microphone, check that they work properly.
-- Plan the sitting arrangement so that people are facing to the main screen/camera
+- Plan the seating arrangement so that people are facing to the main screen/camera.
-- Test the screen with different light intensity
+- Test the screen with different light intensity.
-- Arrange all the required materials and equipment, like extension cords or power strips
+- Arrange all the required materials and equipment, like extension cords or power strips.
-- Create a form to collect dietary requirements, interest in participating in a social event, mobility-related requirement and other location-specific requests
+- Create a form to collect dietary requirements, interest in participating in a social event, mobility-related requirement and other location-specific requests.
-- Arrange for beverages/snacks for the breaks, and ensure that the catering service will label the food for contents/allergens
+- Arrange for beverages/snacks for the breaks, and ensure that the catering service will label the food for contents/allergens.
-- If organising  any location-specific social event, run that in parallel to the remote social event
+- If organising any location-specific social event, run that in parallel to the remote social event.
-  - Book social event venue, transfer, and catering and communicate them clearly
+  - Book social event venue, transfer, and catering and communicate them clearly.

 ## During the event